 - web-based learning logs or certificates.

 CIPFA continuously strives to develop and enhance services to support members with their CPD.
-Members can download and save a learning and development record template.
-These are available on the CIPFA website.
+Members can download a learning and development record template.
 Support is also available from the CIPFA regions, which operate on a voluntary basis to arrange local activities that can help members with their CPD.
-To find out what CPD support your region has to offer, please visit the regions area.